ameekbhalla/website/content/home/experience2.md

     date_start: '2020-04-01'
     date_end: ''
     description: |2-
-        * Evaluated the study design, statistics, and visuals of more than 300 manuscripts for the medical journal Cureus while coordinating remotely with an international team.
+        * Evaluated the experimental design and statistics of more than 300 manuscripts for the medical journal Cureus while coordinating remotely with an international team.

   - title: Editor (Molecular Biology)
     company: Cactus Communications Pvt.
 Ltd.